-Even if you have one of the best hair brushes, knowing how to clean a hairbrush is very important for maintaining healthy hair.
+Even if you have one of the best hair brushes, knowing how to clean a hairbrush is vital for maintaining healthy hair.

 You may not have thought about it before, but your hairbrush gets dirty pretty quickly.
-When you brush your hair they soak up the oil, dirt, dust, and excess product.
-When you use an unclean hairbrush or comb, all that dirt, oil, and gunk can get back into your hair.
+When you brush your hair the brush can soak up the oil, dirt, dust, and excess product.
+When you use an unclean hairbrush or comb, all that dirt, oil, and gunk can get rubbed back into your hair.
 This can be worse with hair brushes for thick hair too.

 Not cleaning your hairbrush can lead to germs and bacteria being passed onto your hair and scalp, and this can leave your hair looking not only greasy but also limp and lifeless.
 Hair stuck in the bristles can also damage the hair on the scalp, by pulling out more clumps and causing hair thinning, (you then have to get a whole different brush for thin hair to help prevent more damage).